Barry Levinson's unrealized projects: Sixty-Six

+On April 30, 2009, Levinson was reported to be developing a film adaptation of his semi-autobiographical novel Sixty-Six, which is set in Baltimore during the 1960s.
+In 2022, Levinson described the project as his intended final Baltimore film and said he had been unable to get it made.

 City of Angels

 On June 16, 2009, Levinson was set to direct the film adaptation of the detective musical dramedy City of Angels with Larry Gelbart writing the screenplay based his musical book, Marc Shaiman as music director, Robert Shaye and Michael Lynne's Unique Pictures producing and Warner Bros.
 Pictures distributing.

 2010s

 Brother Jack

 On July 8, 2010, Levinson was set to direct Brother Jack, a biopic about activist Jack Healey, with Kelly Masterson rewriting the script and Columbia Pictures set to produce the film.

 O.K.C.

 On March 2, 2011, Levinson was set to direct O.K.C., a biographical legal drama about the legal defense of Timothy McVeigh, with Clay Wood writing the script and Peter Safran set to produce the film.

 Musketeers 3.0 TV series

 On September 2, 2011, Levinson was set to produce Tom Fontana's police procedural series Musketeers 3.0 with Fontana attached as executive produce the series and distributed by The CW.